Moduli of surfaces in $\mathbb{P}^3$: Classification

-\begin{remark} Propositions \ref{prop:Xdivisor} and \ref{prop:X26divisor} are the higher dimensional version of calculations in \cite{hacking}: curves on the surfaces $\PP(1,1,4)$ and $X_{26}$, the smoothing of the $\frac{1}{4}(1,1)$ singularity on $\PP(1,4,25)$, form divisors in the moduli space of degree $d$ plane curves, provided the curves have appropriate singularities.
-Indeed, it is not the case that $X_{26}$ appears for all degree $d$ because the curves are too singular.
-For example, in the moduli space of curves of degree $4$, $6$, or $7$, the surface $X_{26}$ does not appear in any \he stable pair. \end{remark}
+\begin{remark} Propositions \ref{prop:Xdivisor} and \ref{prop:X26divisor} are the higher dimensional version of calculations in \cite{hacking}: curves on the surfaces $\PP(1,1,4)$ and $X_{26}$, the smoothing of the $\frac{1}{4}(1,1)$ singularity on $\PP(1,4,25)$, form divisors in the moduli space of degree $d$ plane curves, provided the curves have appropriate singularities. \end{remark}